rohitranjan-2702/commonErrorsDEV/README.md

 # commonErrorsDEV
 Solutions to some common issue/errors that developers face.

+### - Error: Can't set headers after they are sent to the client

+usually happens when you send several responses for one request.
+Make sure the following functions are called only once per request:

+res.json()
+res.send()
+res.redirect()
+res.render()

+Only one response can be sent per request!
+Remember!

 ### 1. Running 'vercel' command after installing vercel 'npm i -g vercel'